Agreements and collaborators

 The Central Bank of Iceland functions as a sort of foreign financial affairs ministry for Iceland.
 The Bank represents Iceland at the International Monetary Fund (IMF) and the Bank for International Settlements (BIS) in Basel, Switzerland.
 Its staff members also communicate regularly with central bank staff in the other Nordic countries and elsewhere in Europe, as well as with the European Central Bank and a number of other central banks around the world.
 In addition, the Bank’s staff communicates with numerous commercial banks in large financial markets.

-- Agreement between the Ministry of Finance and the Central Bank of Iceland on Treasury debt management (October 18, 2010)
+- Agreement between the Ministry of Finance and Central Bank of Iceland on Treasury debt management (29 January 2019).

 - Memorandum of Understanding on Cooperation between the Financial Supervisory Authorities, Central Banks and Finance Ministries of the European Union on Cross-border financial stability (10 June 2010)